-Vishay Intertechnology (VSH) Q3 FY2022 Highlights:
+Vishay Intertechnology (VSH) Q4 FY2023 Highlights:

-- Revenue: $924.7 million vs analyst estimates of $925.1 million (small miss)
+- Revenue: $785.2 million vs analyst estimates of $788.2 million (small miss)

-- EPS (non-GAAP): $0.93 vs analyst estimates of $0.84 (11% beat)
+- EPS (non-GAAP): $0.37 vs analyst estimates of $0.37 (small beat)

-- Free cash flow of $133.1 million, up from $15.2 million in previous quarter
+- Free Cash Flow was -$138.9 million, down from $55.5 million in the previous quarter

-- Gross Margin (GAAP): 31.3%, up from 27.7% same quarter last year
+- Gross Margin (GAAP): 25.6%, down from 29.1% in the same quarter last year

+Named after the founder's ancestral village in present-day Lithuania, Vishay Intertechnology (NYSE:VSH) manufactures simple chips and electronic components that are building blocks of virtually all types of electronic devices.Vishay mainly manufactures discrete semiconductors and passive electronic components that can be found in almost any electronic device.
+Discrete semiconductors are chips that have a small number of transistors and are used for basic functions.
+Discrete semiconductors essentially exist in an on or off state and function alongside more complex chips in virtually every electronic device.
 The company also manufactures passive electronic devices such as resistors, inductors, and capacitors.
 These components are essential for the operation of electronic devices and work in tandem with more complex parts from other manufacturers.
 Through the manufacturing of discrete semiconductors and passive electronic components, Vishay is essentially supplying the most basic elements of any electronic device.Vishay’s peers and competitors include Analog Devices (NASDAQ: ADI) Texas Instruments (NASDAQ: TXN), Skyworks (NASDAQ:SWKS), Infineon (XTRA:IFX), NXP Semiconductors NV (NASDAQ:NXPI), ON Semi (NASDAQ:ON), Marvell Technology (NASDAQ:MRVL), and Microchip (NASDAQ:MCHP).

-Vishay Intertechnology's revenue growth over the last three years has been unremarkable, averaging 8.9% annually.
-But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $813.6 million to $924.7 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Vishay Intertechnology's revenue growth over the last three years has been unremarkable, averaging 11.7% annually.
+This quarter, its revenue declined from $855.3 million in the same quarter last year to $785.2 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
+Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
-Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.
+Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

 Earnings, Cash & Competitive Moat

-Key Takeaways from Vishay Intertechnology's Q3 Results
+Key Takeaways from Vishay Intertechnology's Q4 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.